GraczykMateusz/Flashcards/README.md

 I could not get styled it properly, but eventually it looks quite good.
-I would like to refactor that project and fix some bugs, but I don't have enough energy to do it (maybe in the future), so I have decided to quiet.
+I would like to refactor that project and fix some bugs, but I don't have enough energy to do it (maybe in the future), so I have decided to quit.

 -------------